When Is the Best Time To Visit San Diego?

 This is kind of a no brainer to go to San Diego during the summertime.
 The beautiful beach and the awesome ice cream choices plus those fresh fish tacos.

-If you come mainly for some fun in and around the water, we recommend to stay at a hotel near the water as well.
+If you come mainly for some fun in and around the water, we recommend to stay at a hotel or rental house near the water as well.
 Take a look at our recommendations for the best Beach resorts in San Diego for any budget.
 What more could you want?
 If you need more convincing then check out all the awesome summer events that happen.

 While the rates to visit San Diego are a bit higher during the summer, there are tons of activities and fun that are worth the higher price tag and larger crowds.